coldshrine/study-notes/papers/out-of-the-tar-pit.md

 * **Complexity breeds complexity**.
 Complexity introduced as a _result of_ not being able to clearly understand a system, like _Duplication_.
 This is particularly common in the presence of time pressures.
 * **Simplicity is hard**.
 Simplicity can only be attained if it is recognised, sought and priced.
 * **Power corrupts**.
 In the absence of language-enforced guarantees mistakes (and abuses) _will_ happen.
 We need to be very wary of any language that even _permits_ state, regardless of how much it discourages its use, the more _powerful_ a language, the harder it is to _understand_ systems constructed in it.

+## Classical approaches to managing complexity

+### Object-orientation

+Imperative approach to programming.

+#### State

+An object is seen as consisting of some state together with a set of procedures for accessing and manipulating that state.

+_Encapsulation_ allows the enforcement of integrity constraints over an object's state by regulating access to that state through access procedures ("methods").

+One problem is that if several of the access procedures access or manipulate the same bit of state, then there may be several places where a given constraint must be enforced.
+Another major problem is that encapsulation-based integrity constraint enforcement is strongly biased toward single-object constraints, and it's awkward to enforce more complicated constraints involving multiple objects.

+##### Identity and state

+Each object is seen as being uniquely identifiable entity regardless of its attributes.
+This is known as _intentional_ identity (in contrast with _extensional_ identity in which things are considered the same if their attributes are the same).

+Object identity _does_ make sense when objects are used to provide a (mutable) stateful abstraction.

+However, where mutability is _not_ required, the OOP approach is the creation of "Value Objects".
+It is common to start using custom access procedures to determine whether two objects are equivalent.
+There is no guarantee that such domain-specific equivalence concepts conform to the standard idea of an equivalence relation (peg: no guarantee of transitivity).

+The concept of _object identity_ adds complexity to the task of reasoning about systems developed in OOP.